Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force: Phenomenology of the self-interacting dark matter

 The cross-section is then given by

-To compute the phase shift $\delta_l$, we start by considering a simple method of solving the radial Schrodinger Eq.~\eqref{SE: DM two-particle system}.
+To compute the phase shift $\delta_l$, we start by considering a simple method of solving the radial Schr\"{o}dinger Eq.~\eqref{SE: DM two-particle system}.
 The boundary condition demands that $u_{l}(r) \equiv r R_{l}$ must vanish at $r = 0$.
 Near the origin, the wave function behaves as $R_l \propto r^l$.
 At a large distance, where the potential vanishes, the asymptotic behavior of $R_{l}$ becomes

 where $j_l$ and $n_l$ are the spherical Bessel functions of the first and second kinds, respectively.
-Following the approach outlined in Ref.~\cite{Chu_2020}, we define
+Following the approach outlined in ref.~\cite{Chu_2020}, we define

 This simplifies Eq.~\eqref{SE: DM two-particle system} into a first-order differential equation

 Since $R_l \propto r^l$ and vanishes at $r \rightarrow \infty$, we have the boundary condition of $t_l(r = 0) = 0$ and $t_l(r \rightarrow \infty) \rightarrow \tan (\delta_l)$.
 This provides a straightforward method to determine the phase shift and cross-section by solving Eq.~\eqref{cross-section ODE} with the given boundary conditions.